markdownlint/markdownlint/docs/RULES.md

 Rationale: If the table rows do not have the same number of columns, there may be redundant or missing data.

-## MD057 - Table has missing or invalid header seperation (second row)
+## MD057 - Table has missing or invalid header separation (second row)

 Tags: tables

 Aliases: table-invalid-second-row

-This rule is triggered when the header seperation (second row in the table) is not well-formed.
-It should at least contain three dashes, i.e. '---' and might have colons, i.e. ':' at the start or end of the seperation string:
+This rule is triggered when the header separation (second row in the table) is not well-formed.
+It should at least contain three dashes, i.e. '---' and might have colons, i.e. ':' at the start or end of the separation string:

 ```markdown
 | Heading 1 | Heading 2 | Heading 3 | Heading 4 |